iCrawl/discord-vscode/README.md

 ## The rich presence won't show after my PC has been put to sleep / after I lost internet!

-It will only attempt to reconnect 20 times.<br>
+It will only attempt to reconnect 20 times.
 After it hit that threshold you will have to manually click the `Reconnect to Discord` button in the bottom left of the window.

 ## Contributing